SiaFoundation/desktop/README.md

 # Desktop

 This is the mono-repo for the Sia Foundation desktop apps.
-It contains a desktop wrapper for hostd, renter, and walletd.
+It contains a desktop wrapper for hostd, renterd, and walletd.

 ### Notes